nicoliee/captainsForTowers/README.md

 ### Player Overview Command
 - Allows viewing the players currently participating in each instance independently.
+- Allows viewing the players currently participating on every instance

 ### Private Mode
 - When activated, any new players joining the instance will not be allowed to join a team.